input-output-hk/quickcheck-contractmodel/EmulatorAPI.md

 This results in QuickCheck generating test cases for those contracts according to the specified model.
 In order to run those test caes, one needs to emulate the Cardano blockhain.

-There is a generator in plutus-apps, but if you have your own requirements on the emulator, then you can use your own emulator.
+There is an emulator in plutus-apps, but if you have your own requirements on the emulator, you can use your own emulator.
+However, to use `quickcheck-contractmodel` your emulator needs a `Cardano.API` compatible interface.
-It requires that you have implemented a Cardano.API compatible interface.
-The contract model needs the following

-## API

-You need to implement your emulator as a monad with an instance for `HasChainIndex` which requires a function `getChainIndex` to get a chain index in your emulator:
+Specifically, you need to implement your emulator as a monad with an instance for `HasChainIndex` which requires a function `getChainIndex` to get a chain index in your emulator:

 ```
 data ChainIndex = ChainIndex